fnagel/beautyofcode/Documentation/Configuration/Index.rst

 :typoscript:`plugin.tx_beautyofcode.settings.defaults.collapse =` :ref:`t3tsref:data-type-boolean`

 Allows you to force highlighted elements on the page to be collapsed.
 A link "show source" is displayed instead (not customizable yet).
+Not available in Prism.

 .. _PrismLineNumberingIssue: https://github.com/LeaVerou/prism/issues/149